 Yesterday I received a phone call that I'd been waiting for all week.
-Guess who was on the other line?
+Guess who it was?
 JOHNNY-FREAKIN-SWIM!
-It was basically the best phone call I've ever had the pleasure of receiving.
+It was the best phone call ever.

 The music of Johnnyswim has accompanied me on late night drives in Des Moines, road trips through Tennessee, and summer adventures in the no man's land of the Midwest.
 They hold a special place in my heart as a music lover.
 The duo (real life couple, Abner and Amanda) have a rapturous stage presence that is unlike anything I've ever see.
-You need to buy tickets, come down to Wooly's, and see it for yourself.
+You need to buy tickets, trust me.

 I saw you guys perform back last fall in Lawrence, Kansas.
 While waiting in line, I noticed your son, Joaquin, was walking around backstage.
 Tell me how having a child has influenced your art.